This article was originally published in 2011 but contains seasonally relevant information.

 Starter/Finisher – One hive that combines the functions of the starter and finisher.
 The Joseph Clemens System uses a starter/finisher as does the Cloake system.

-- A ripe queen cell installed in a mating nuc – all you have to do is push the cell into the comb like this – preferrably near brood.
-That’s the kind of well grown cell we all want to produce.
+- A ripe queen cell installed in a mating nuc – all you have to do is push the cell into the comb like this – preferably near brood.
+That’s the kind of well-grown cell we all want to produce.

 Mating Nucs – 10 days after grafting, the cells are removed from the finisher hive and each is put into their own queenless hives – mating nucs – which they will emerge into, and fly out from to mate.
 After mating the new queen will stay in the mating nuc at least until she is laying eggs and fully mature – 3 weeks more or less.

 - Queen cells can be produced in small hives, but to do a good job they have to have a dense population of well-fed young nurse bees.

 You can start raising queens any time that you have drones, but it will be much easier to get good results – and easier period – during the main spring nectar flow/swarm season.
 In our area of middle Tennessee, Swarm season started hot and heavy during the first week of April this past spring so counting back from that date One could set up a starter/finisher hive about March 15 and grafted for the first time around March 20.
 The truth is that the weather this April was very unsettled, and not the best for queen mating flights, but the early start allows a little practice before the prime queen production season – the month of May through early June.
 Think about that when you order a commercial queen for early spring delivery – what was the weather like when that queen was trying to mate?
 Another reason to raise your own.